shadowofseaice/yabs.nvim/README.md

         unloaded = "StatusLine"     -- default Comment
     },

-    -- Default symbols: some of these may not work since not all of them are tested symbols = {
+    -- Default symbols: some of these may not work since not all of them are -- tested
+    symbols = {
-        current     = "C", -- default 
+        -- at most two of these icons can be shown for a given buffer current     = "C", -- default 
         split       = "S", -- default 
         alternate   = "A", -- default 